rickt/whatsoverhead/README.md

 uses the free [adsb.fi](https://adsb.fi) [ADS-B API](https://github.com/adsbfi/opendata/blob/main/README.md).

-* static assets (frontend HTML/JS, a PNG and an .ico) are in [static](https://github.com/rickt/whatsoverhead/tree/main/static)
+* static assets (frontend HTML/JS, a PNG and an .ico) are in the [static](https://github.com/rickt/whatsoverhead/tree/main/static) and [templates](https://github.com/rickt/whatsoverhead/tree/main/templates) folders
 * scripts to build/push/deploy to GCP Cloud Run are in [scripts](https://github.com/rickt/whatsoverhead/tree/main/static)
-* i deploy automatically on commits to GCP Cloud Run using a [workflow ](https://github.com/rickt/whatsoverhead/tree/main/.github/workflors)but you can put it wherever.
+* i deploy automatically on commits to GCP Cloud Run using a [workflow ](https://github.com/rickt/whatsoverhead/tree/main/.github/workflors) but you can put it wherever.

 ## how it works
 1. use as a webpage
-* `/` home page or base URL renders the web page HTML/JS from the [static](https://github.com/rickt/whatsoverhead/tree/main/static) folder
+* `/` home page or base URL renders the web page HTML/JS from the [templates](https://github.com/rickt/whatsoverhead/tree/main/templates) folder
 * asks user to allow giving their location to the webpage
 * shows the user if any aircraft are overhead
 2. use as an API